The Family of Blood

 The watch appears to be sentient, telling TIm when it is time to open it, and is able to detect the family of blood.
 It also gives him glimpses of his future, where he goes on to fight alongside Hutchinson in the Great War, which allows him to save both of them from dying.
 Tim is able to hear the watch because he was born with a low level telephatic field.
 It gives Smith and Joan a vision of what their life could be like if Smith stayed as a human.

 The family's limited lifespan can be extended by consuming a Time Lord.
 Father of Mine suggests that the point of their hunt for the Doctor is that Son of Mine can "live forever".

 The Doctor defeats the family by making them immortal.
 He wraps Father of Mine in unbreakable chains forged in the heart of a dwarf star, imprisons Mother of Mine in to the event horizon of a collapsong galaxy, traps Sister of Mine inside every mirror ever - she manifests by being something you see if you see something move behind you for just a second - and he visits her once a year, every year, and traps Son of Mine in time, setting him to work standing over the fields of England as a scarecrow.
 He has a way of disguising his scent so that he smells like a human, rather than a Time Lord.

 Links: Human Nature (TV).
 The chains may be a reference to Dwarf Star Alloy (Warriors' Gate.

 Location: The night of Tuesday 11th November 1913 and morning of Monday 12th November 1913; the Western front a couple of years later; November 11th, several decades later; three other unspecified times and locations

-The Bottom Line: A solid finale.
+The Bottom Line: "God, you're rubbish as a human."
+A solid finale.
 The scenes preparing for the battle build up the atmosphere brilliantly, and Tennant's depiction of Smith, the Doctor, and the Doctor pretending to be Smith